XDavid1999/landbot-chatbot/README.md

   - Promotes scalability, especially for environments where secrets might differ between instances or regions.

 #### Why is the `config` stored in the database?
-- **Reasoning**: Unlike secrets or highly sensitive keys, the notification `config` (e.g., channel names, recipient lists, or `chat_id`) is operational data required to manage the application's behavior.
+- **Reasoning**:  We could encrypt the field and, unlike secrets or highly sensitive keys, the notification `config` (e.g., channel names, recipient lists, or `chat_id`) is operational data required to manage the application's behavior.
 Keeping such configurations in the database allows for:
   - **Flexibility**: Users and administrators can modify notification settings without needing a developer to deploy changes.
   - **Ease of Use**: Changes via UI or admin dashboards make it easier for non-developers to control the application dynamically.
   - **Non-Critical Data**: The data stored doesn’t present a significant security risk, as credentials are fetched securely via `_get_secret`.